cntanglijun/web-building-boilerplates/vue-multi-page/README.md

-# vue-boilerplate
+# vue-multi-page

-A single-page development template base on vue
+A multi-page development template base on vue

 ## Features